-- Emotional Impact: Anything that elicits an emotional response with people will automatically form a connect with them.
+- Emotional Impact: Anything that elicits an emotional response with people will automatically form a connection with them.
 After a stressful or bad day, people want to be able to destress and have something that helps them brighten their day.
 When a product is able to provide that emotional release it is more likely to go viral.

 - Practical Value: A product that is truly useful and helps solve a problem for users or helps them be more productive, is more likely to be recommended by them.
-Practical value can beat aesthetic or face value of other products and can help a product reach that viral stage.
+Practical value can beat the aesthetic or face value of other products and can help a product reach that viral stage.
 Oftentimes, competing brands within the same product category or industry build on the basic practical value of a product and add the aesthetics to boost sales and give customers exactly what they want.
-This help build the viral status of the product.
+This helps build the viral status of the product.

 - Social Currency: When a product helps establish the consumer’s image as someone who is “with the times” and ahead of the social curve, it establishes itself as a must-have item.
 This attribute helps in the virality of a product immensely.

-- Visibility and Recognition: A product that stands out and is easily recognizable by customers is a product that has potential to trend, as the brand positioning is apparent.
+- Visibility and Recognition: A product that stands out and is easily recognizable by customers is a product that has the potential to trend, as the brand positioning is apparent.

 Is the Product in Demand?

-There are several online sales estimator tools that help you get an general idea of the possible monthly sales for a listing.
+There are several online sales estimator tools that help you get a general idea of the possible monthly sales for a listing.
 If you search a product on any online sales platform and run the top 10-20 listings through the online estimator, you should be able to determine if the product has any demand.

 The total number of sales for the top listings should be between 3000-6000 per month.
 If you do the math, technically that would amount to 10-20 sales a day which is a really good target for merchants to aim for.

 Anything between or higher than 10-20 sales would mean that it’s a really good product to be selling as there is a high demand for it in the market.
-Next you want to determine how well the sales are spread out thus, checking the depth of the market.
+Next, you want to determine how well the sales are spread out thus, checking the depth of the market.

 Out of the 3000-6000 sales, if the majority of sales belong to the top few listings, then you know for a fact that the sales aren’t very well spread out, indicating that unless you are in the top positions, you won’t be doing very well in the segment.
-Ideally, you should have a well spread sales graph, meaning it will be relatively easier to penetrate the segment.
+Ideally, you should have a well-spread sales graph, meaning it will be relatively easier to penetrate the segment.